 5. Eighteen to Twenty-Two/College

-6. Previously Alt-schooled Adults (All writers Eighteen and over may choose to enter this category if they wish.)
+6. Previously Alt-schooled Adults (any writers 18 and over may choose to enter this category if they wish.)

-For the purposes of this contest, alternative schooling is any kind of education that does not involve children sitting in public-school or similarly-run private school classrooms for the greater part of the school day, listening to lectures, taking tests, and being forced to be still and quiet.
-Basically, if you normally describe your school experience in a way that indicates it is not the usual American school experience, you probably qualify.
-We will not be checking your qualifications unless you win Grand Prize.
+For the purposes of this contest, alternative schooling is any kind of education that does not primarily depend upon sitting in classrooms for the greater part of the school day, listening to lectures, taking tests, and being still and quiet.
+If you normally describe your school experience in a way that indicates it is not the usual school experience, you probably qualify.
+We will not be checking your qualifications unless you win a prize.

 2nd and 3rd place winners will receive a certificate of accomplishment and honorable mention in the Christmas Issue of the AJIL.
-Entries will also be published on acadlit.org so that readers of the AJIL may go to the website and read the entries.
+Entries will also be published on the Vulgaris Media website so that readers of the AJIL may go to the website and read the entries.

-1st Prize in each category will receive $10 and 1 print issue of Life of Children.
-If the quality of any winning entry is high enough, it will be published in Life of Children.
+1st Prize in each category will receive $10 and 1 print issue of AJIL Issue V. If the quality of any winning entry is high enough, it will be published in that issue.
 Free editing help may be offered to reach this goal.

 The Grand Prize winner will receive 25% of all entry fees, publication in Life of Children, and two writer copies.
 The more people enter, the larger the cash Grand Prize will be!